cjus/hydra-aws-docker-article/README.md

 ### Creating the Dockerfile

-In order to containerize our microservice we need to provide instructions to Docker.
+In order to containerize our microservice, we need to provide instructions to Docker.
 This is done using a text file called a `Dockerfile`.
 If you're following along and used the hydra generator, you already have a way to easily create a Dockerfile.
 You simply type `$ npm run docker build` and the docker.js file we saw earlier will be invoked to create your Dockerfile.
 That's a quick way to get the job done - but if you've never created a Dockerfile following in this section will be educational.

 Here is a sample Dockerfile: